GLOSSARY

 Aquatint

-Aquatint is a way of making tones.
+Aquatint, an etching technique, is a way of making tones.
 Despite the “aqua” in its title, the aquatint process does not involve water.
-It was invented in the mid-eighteenth century to simulate the effects of ink and wash drawings.
+It was invented in the 1700s to simulate the effects of ink and wash drawings.
 With aquatint, one can capture a complete tonal range from a hint of a tone to mid-tones to shadows and extreme darks.
-Aquatints can be airy like those in the etchings of Paula Rego to velvety like those in the etchings of Pablo Picasso.
+Aquatints can be airy like those in the etchings of Paula Rego and velvety like those in the etchings of Pablo Picasso.
 Francisca Goya benefitted from aquatint’s ability to achieve darkness in tone and content.

 To make an aquatint, a dense collection of tiny grains of gum rosin is melted onto a metal plate, which then functions as a porous ground; each grain or clump of grains becomes an island that protects the plate, which the acid will bite around.

-The most common means of applying the grains is with an aquatint box, made for creating and containing a rosin dust storm.
-After the dust storm is created, the plate is slipped into the box to collect the grains as they fall.
-The plate is taken out and heated to melt the grains to adhere to the plate once cooled.
+The most common means of applying the grains is with an aquatint box, which is made to create and contain a rosin dust storm.
+After the dust storm, the plate is slipped into the box to collect the falling grains.
+The plate is then taken out and heated to melt the grains, which adhere to the plate when cooled.

 BAT